Oppenheimer Cuts Chemed (NYSE:CHE) Price Target to $580.00

-Chemed (NYSE:CHE) had its target price decreased by Oppenheimer from $600.00 to $580.00 in a report issued on Thursday, The Fly reports.
-The brokerage currently has an “outperform” rating on the stock.
-Oppenheimer’s target price indicates a potential upside of 22.55% from the stock’s previous close.
-Oppenheimer also issued estimates for Chemed’s Q1 2021 earnings at $4.26 EPS.
+Chemed (NYSE:CHE) had its price objective lowered by analysts at Oppenheimer from $600.00 to $580.00 in a report issued on Wednesday, Benzinga reports.
+The firm currently has an “outperform” rating on the stock.
+Oppenheimer’s target price would indicate a potential upside of 31.61% from the company’s previous close.

-Separately, Zacks Investment Research downgraded Chemed from a “buy” rating to a “hold” rating and set a $532.00 price objective on the stock. in a report on Wednesday, December 16th.
+Separately, Zacks Investment Research downgraded Chemed from a “buy” rating to a “hold” rating and set a $532.00 target price on the stock. in a research report on Wednesday, December 16th.

-In other Chemed news, Director Donald E. Saunders sold 510 shares of the company’s stock in a transaction on Friday, December 18th.
-The shares were sold at an average price of $526.45, for a total transaction of $268,489.50.
-Following the completion of the sale, the director now owns 6,226 shares in the company, valued at approximately $3,277,677.70.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Kevin J. Mcnamara sold 2,500 shares of the company’s stock in a transaction on Tuesday, December 29th.
-The shares were sold at an average price of $525.50, for a total transaction of $1,313,750.00.
-Following the sale, the chief executive officer now owns 130,963 shares of the company’s stock, valued at approximately $68,821,056.50.
+In other news, CEO Kevin J. Mcnamara sold 2,000 shares of the business’s stock in a transaction that occurred on Friday, January 8th.
+The stock was sold at an average price of $549.30, for a total transaction of $1,098,600.00.
+Following the completion of the sale, the chief executive officer now owns 140,963 shares in the company, valued at $77,430,975.90.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Donald E. Saunders sold 510 shares of the business’s stock in a transaction that occurred on Friday, December 18th.
+The stock was sold at an average price of $526.45, for a total value of $268,489.50.
+Following the sale, the director now owns 6,226 shares of the company’s stock, valued at approximately $3,277,677.70.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 5,010 shares of company stock worth $2,680,840.
+In the last three months, insiders have sold 5,010 shares of company stock worth $2,680,840.
 Company insiders own 3.96% of the company’s stock.

 About Chemed